The craving of food after a heavy weight lifting workout can be pretty intense.

 During your workout, your body gets its energy supply from glycogen.
 Glycogen basically helps the muscles function and acts as a fuel for them.

-Now that we know the importance of a proper meal after a workout, here are some of the 4 essential nutrients you should have in your post-workout meals.
+Now that we know the importance of a proper post workout meal, here are some of the 4 essential nutrients you should have in your post-workout meals.

 Essential #1 – Proteins